TJDevClub/qrky/Director.md

 - [ ] You use `$PORT` to specify the port (e.g. `./manage.py runserver $PORT`)
 - [ ] You have a `run.sh` file with the service you're running.
+- [ ] You are accessing the site through <your-site-name>.sites.tjhsst.edu

 ```bash
 # run.sh